 They’re currently offering dive promotion bundles for those who wish to buy their own equipment.
 For $840, you get a Tecline Peanut 16 BCD and a free buoyancy workshop worth $200. $1,825 gets you a Tecline Peanut 16 BCD, V1 ICE DIR regulator set and a free SDI buoyancy course with certification worth $350.

-Chan Brothers is better known for its overseas package tours, such as its current 3D2N tours around Singapore that comprises a staycation, transportation and a day tour.
+Chan Brothers is better known for its overseas package tours, although it started offering 3D2N tours around Singapore that comprises a staycation, transportation and a day tour in 2020.

-Its tours cover many popular tourist attractions in Singapore.
+Its tours covered many popular tourist attractions in Singapore.
 There’s one dedicated to Joo Chiat, which includes a day tour focusing on the Peranakans of the area.
-Another tour takes you through Chinatown and Kampong Glam, while yet another transports you to Pulau Ubin.
+Another tour took you through Chinatown and Kampong Glam, and Pulau Ubin.

 Since you have to wear a mask everywhere, it might as well be a diving mask.
 Cuddlefish Divers conducts dive courses and dive leisure trips that will have you exploring the waters around Singapore.

 Want to dive more often?
-Thanks to their 3-trip promo, you can purchase a set of 3 trips at $98 each with no guide, or $130 with a guide.
+Thanks to their 3-trip promo, you can purchase a set of 3 trips at $195 with no guide, or $230 with a guide.
 You must have at least three divers on each trip.

 One 15 Luxury Yachting